NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 - NC State is 6-3 against the spread and 7-2 overall in games when it records more than 24.4 points.

-- When NC State picks up over 323.3 yards, the team is 6-4 against the spread and 7-3 overall.
+- NC State is 6-4 against the spread and 7-3 overall when the team piles up more than 323.3 yards.

-- This year, the Wolf Pack have turned the ball over 10 times, four more than the Orange's takeaways (6).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.